GreenDelta/openLCA2-manual/src/validation.md

 ## Identification of significant issues

 The goal here is to identify key issues by organizing the LCI and LCIA results in a way that emphasizes the most relevant aspects of the study.
 Significant issues may include disproportionate contributions of certain flows (e.g., energy, emissions, waste), impact categories (such as climate change, resource use, etc.) or particular life-cycle stages and processes (e.g., transport, energy supply, production steps).
 To conduct this step, openLCA supports the user through the [**Contribution Tree**](./res_analysis/res_contribution_tree.md) and [**Sankey Diagram**](./res_analysis/res_sankey.md), which visualize dominant processes and flows.
-Users can interactively navigate through subprocesses to identify environmental hotspots of their product system, which is are not only helpful for the interpretation of the results but also to comply with the identification of significant issues.
+Users can interactively navigate through subprocesses to identify environmental hotspots of their product system, which is not only helpful for the interpretation of the results but also to comply with the identification of significant issues.

 ![](./media/contribution_tree.png)